joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 | Support Team | Platform Team | What team is responsible for the resources/site for support reasons |
 | Billing Code | Operational | Purchase order or project billing code |

-For further examples and a base tagging convention, check out a blog article I wrote on [Microsoft Azure Tagging conventions](https://luke.geek.nz/azure/microsoft-azure-tagging-conventions/ "Microsoft Azure Tagging Conventions ").
+For further examples and a base tagging convention, check out a blog article I wrote on [Microsoft Azure Tagging conventions](https://luke.geek.nz/azure/microsoft-azure-tagging-conventions/ "Microsoft Azure Tagging Conventions "){:target="_blank"}.

 #### Review Hub (Hybrid Use Benefit)

-The [Azure Hybrid Benefit](https://azure.microsoft.com/en-us/pricing/hybrid-benefit/?WT.mc_id=AZ-MVP-5004796 "Azure Hybrid Benefit") is a pricing benefit for customers with Software Assurance licenses, which helps maximize the value of existing on-premises Windows Server and/or SQL Server license investments when migrating to Azure.
+The [Azure Hybrid Benefit](https://azure.microsoft.com/en-us/pricing/hybrid-benefit/?WT.mc_id=AZ-MVP-5004796 "Azure Hybrid Benefit"){:target="_blank"} is a pricing benefit for customers with Software Assurance licenses, which helps maximize the value of existing on-premises Windows Server and/or SQL Server license investments when migrating to Azure.

 Eligible customers can save up to 40% on Azure Virtual Machines _(infrastructure as a service, or IaaS)_, and save up to 55% on Azure SQL Database _(platform as a service, or PaaS)_ and SQL Server on Azure Virtual Machines _(IaaS)_ with Azure Hybrid Benefit, which increases to up to 80% when combined with Azure Reserved Instances.